 Do not complete the form unless you have booked a confirmed flight to Melbourne.

-If you are travelling to Victoria from overseas, you must go into quarantine accommodation for 14 days from the day you arrive.
+If you are travelling to Victoria from overseas, you must go into hotel quarantine accommodation for 14 days from the day you arrive.

 Everyone entering Victoria from overseas must follow this rule, including people: